Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Treatment options for high-earning professionals

 At Red Ribbon Recovery, we understand that your career and family responsibilities can’t just be put on hold.
-That’s why we offer specialized treatment options designed for professionals who need effective care that works with their demanding schedules.
-Our outpatient programs provide the structure and support you need to build a strong foundation for recovery while allowing you to continue managing your professional life.
-We also offer dual diagnosis support for those dealing with co-occurring mental health conditions.
+That’s why we offer access to specialized treatment options designed for professionals who need effective care that works with their demanding schedules. outpatient rehab in Indiana provide the structure and support you need to build a strong foundation for recovery while allowing you to continue managing your professional life.
+We also offer recommendations for dual diagnosis support for those dealing with co-occurring mental health conditions.
 Our goal is to provide discreet, effective care that empowers you to heal without sacrificing your career.

 • Confidentiality.
 Your privacy is our top priority, ensuring you can seek help in a safe and discreet environment.

 • Flexible scheduling.
-Our intensive outpatient programs (IOP) are designed to fit around your work and family commitments.
+Our IOP Indiana are designed to fit around your work and family commitments.

 • Nationwide access via telehealth.
 Whether you’re in Indianapolis or anywhere else in the country, you can access our services through our telehealth addiction treatment.